Nolan Gorman Player Props: Cardinals vs. Diamondbacks

-The St. Louis Cardinals, including Nolan Gorman (batting .278 in his past 10 games, with four doubles, two home runs, three walks and eight RBI), battle starter Merrill Kelly and the Arizona Diamondbacks at Busch Stadium, Monday at 7:45 PM ET.
+On Tuesday, Nolan Gorman (.286 batting average in his past 10 games, with three doubles, two home runs, three walks and eight RBI) and the St. Louis Cardinals face the Arizona Diamondbacks, whose starting pitcher will be Drey Jameson.
+First pitch is at 7:45 PM ET.

-He collected two extra-base hits in his previous appearance (2-for-5 with two doubles and an RBI) against the Pirates.

 Nolan Gorman Game Info & Props vs. the Diamondbacks